-(U.S. Dollars in thousands or as otherwise stated, except share and per share data) 3.
-Summary of significant accounting policies (Continued)
+(U.S. Dollars in thousands or as otherwise stated, except share and per share data)

 We review outstanding receivables to assess impairment on a quarterly basis.
 To determine if an impairment loss should be recognized in the income statement, we make judgments regarding the estimated future cash flows of a receivable.
 This assessment considers the specific financial status of a lessee customer, macroeconomic or industry specific economic factors, and other relevant data that may indicate a loss has been incurred.
 We recognize losses that we consider to be incurred but not reported based on a probability of default and exposure analysis.
 The methodology and assumptions used for estimating the amount and timing of future cash flows are reviewed regularly.